nishika-lewis/led-controller-project/README.md

 You can close the old window after this step.

 2. Open the command pallette via `Ctrl + Shift + P` (or `Cmd + Shift + P` if you are on a Mac), type `Configure Project`, and press Enter.
 The Pico-W-Go extension should set up your current folder as a Pico W project by initializing a `.vscode/` hidden folder and a `.picowgo` hidden file.
 Now, any Pico-W-Go commands should work.
-You can also access Pico-W-Go commands by clicking on "All Commands" at the bottom of VSCode.
+You can also access Pico-W-Go commands by clicking on "All Commands" at the bottom of VS Code.

 3. Open `blink.py`.
 You should see a toolbar like this at the bottom of VS Code: